PatilHrushikesh/textToHandwritten/README.md

 4. Output will be generated in `final` directory with name done1.png or done2.png...etc.

-### I have added few alphabets only you can add your alphabets using following method.
+### I have added few alphabets only.
+You can add your alphabets using following method.

-#### If you want to add more alphabets follow following procedure for each alphabet.
+* ####  If you want to add more alphabets follow following procedure for each alphabet.

    a.
 Write alphabet on plain white paper(with black pen).